-We are highly dependent on John F. Crowley, our President and Chief Executive Officer, Matthew R. Patterson, our Chief Operating Officer, David J. Lockhart, Ph.D., our Chief Scientific Officer and Pol F. Boudes, M.D., our Chief Medical Officer.
-These executives each have significant pharmaceutical industry experience, including Mr. Crowley, with whom we have entered into an employment agreement that runs for successive one year terms until either we or Mr. Crowley elect to terminate the agreement.
-We may terminate Mr. Crowley's employment without cause at any time, or we may decide not to extend Mr. Crowley's agreement at the end of any term, or he may terminate his employment for good reason at any time, in each case subject to certain severance payments and benefits.
-Mr. Crowley is a commissioned officer in the U.S. Navy (Reserve).
-The U.S. recently called Mr. Crowley to service, which he fulfilled, from September 11, 2006 to March 5, 2007, and he may be called to active duty service again at any time.
+We are highly dependent on John F. Crowley, our Chairman and Chief Executive Officer, Bradley L. Campbell, our Chief Business Officer, David J. Lockhart, Ph.D., our Chief Scientific Officer, Pol F. Boudes, M.D., our Chief Medical Officer and William D. Baird, III, our Chief Financial Officer.
+These executives each have significant pharmaceutical industry experience.
+Mr. Crowley is a commissioned officer in the U.S. Navy (Reserve), and he may be called to active duty service at any time.
 The loss of Mr. Crowley for protracted military duty could materially adversely affect our business.
-We are also parties to employment agreements with each of Mr. Patterson, Dr. Lockhart and Dr. Boudes.
-These employment agreements each provide for an initial term of two years, and will continue thereafter for successive two-year periods until we provide the executive with written notice of the end of the agreement in accordance with its terms.
-We may terminate any of these executives without cause at any time, or one of these executives may quit for good reason within six months of the occurrence of certain corporate changes, in each case subject to certain severance payments and benefits.
 The loss of the services of any of these executives might impede the achievement of our research, development and commercialization objectives and materially adversely affect our business.
 We do not maintain "key person" insurance on Mr. Crowley or on any of our other executive officers.